-- Extraordinary books: Every book written by Agatha Christie, The Wall and the Wing, Winnie the Pooh, Alice in Wonderland
+- Extraordinary books: The Wall and the Wing

-- Extraordinary Things: Cathy Waterman Jewelry – so beautiful it makes you cry, Wicked on Broadway, our Moon, clouds
+- Extraordinary Things: Cathy Waterman Jewelry, Wicked on Broadway, and the Moon.

-- Extraordinary Places: Whitehead Island, Maine, Healdsburg, California, and Williamsburg, Virginia – where else can you be shopping in Target and have the person in line behind you dressed in full colonial attire?
+- Extraordinary Places: Whitehead Island, Maine, Healdsburg, California, Cupar, and Oban Scotland, and Williamsburg, Virginia – where else can you be shopping in Target and have the person in line behind you dressed in full colonial attire?

 - Extraordinary causes/organizations: Feeding America, Appalachia Service Project , No Kid Hungry – Share Our Strength, Assateague Foster Horse Program, Heifer International, Project HOPE – Virginia, and of course your local SPCA or shelter – please give generously.

 If the name sounds familiar, it is.
 Dale is Dyana’s brother.
 And before you think nepotism, let us say that Dale is the brother who got all the smarts, talent (he paints, writes, sings, cooks, and basically creates anything and everything), and the whole enchilada.
 Growing up, he was Dyana’s mentor, teacher, role model, and protector.
 Now all grown up, he started his own marketing and PR company, Sea Change Global, and of course, he’s great at that too so who else would we beg, er ask, to market our new venture but the best.
 Dale is responsible for all the press we get.
 If you know about us (and you must since you’re reading this), thank Dale.
 So pick up a car sticker, he created those too.
 To contact Dale for your next extraordinary business venture, email him or go to the Sea Change Global Website.